 Cut the vanilla pod lengthwise and scrape the seeds out with a knife.

 Whip icing sugar, vanilla and cream to whipped cream.

 Gently fold the whipped cream into with the cooled compote without knocking too much air out.

-IF YOU DON’T HAVE A LARGE SILICON MOULD WITH A PATTERN, USE THE SPRING MOULD, WHICH WAS USED TO MAKE THE BASE:
+IF YOU DON’T HAVE A LARGE SILICONE MOULD WITH A PATTERN, USE THE SAME SPRING MOULD, WHICH WAS USED TO MAKE THE BASE:

 Take the base of the freezer.

 Remove the ganache disc from the silicone mold and place it at the center of the bottom.

 Cover the sides of the spring mould with a plastic cake collar.